 What is Hybrid Log Gamma (HLG)?

 It’s hard to think of a less friendly name for anything than Hybrid Log Gamma (which, for the sake of everyone’s sanity, we’ll refer to as HLG from here on in).
-Yet it’s a term that you shouldn't ignore if you're thinking about buying an HDR TV in 2017.
+Yet it’s a term that you shouldn't ignore if you're thinking about buying a 4K HDR TV.

 At its heart, HLG is mercifully more simple than it sounds.
 The result of a joint research project between the BBC in the UK and Japanese national broadcaster NHK, it’s designed to deliver a more convenient HDR solution for the broadcast world than the HDR10 system used by most current HDR sources and displays.

 Why is HLG more convenient?
-It combines standard dynamic range and high dynamic range images into just one video signal that can play as SDR on SDR screens, or HDR on HLG HDR-compatible screens, ensuring viewers aren't left in the dark.
+It combines standard dynamic range and high dynamic range images into just one video signal that can play as SDR on SDR screens, or HDR on HLG HDR-compatible screens, ensuring viewers aren't left in the dark, no matter what TV they have.

 These ‘one size fits all’ signals could be delivered in just one bitstream in the VP-9 or HEVC compression formats, or over HDMI; won’t eat up precious broadcast bandwidth in the way that separate SDR and HDR signals would; and would even fit within the existing 10-bit production workflows broadcasters are already using.